Strategic Legal Help for IRS Collection Disputes

 How Our Lawyers Can Help in IRS Collection Matters

-Our experienced tax lawyers can defend against and challenge unreasonable assessments and collection actions, including filing tax liens against your home, levying your bank account, or garnishing your wages.
-We can also help with tax liabilities resulting from foreclosure, loan modification, and credit card negotiation, as well as innocent or injured spouse cases.
+Our experienced tax attorneys can defend against and challenge unreasonable assessments and collection actions, including filing tax liens against your home, levying your bank account, or garnishing your wages.
+We can also help with tax liabilities resulting from foreclosure, loan modification, and credit card negotiations, as well as innocent or injured spouse cases.

 Types of IRS Collection Matters We Handle